CHAPTER 5

 Sexism

-Sexism or gender discrimination is prejudice or discrimination based on a person's sex or gender.
+or discrimination based on a person's sex or gender.

 Sexism can be avoided by:

-1.An employer should avoid making employment decisions on the basis of gender.
+avoid making employment decisions on the basis of gender.

 2.Both males and females should be given an equal opportunity to qualify for an open position provided the candidates have the same qualifications.